nmichlo/slipform/README.md

 ## Disclaimer

-Slipfrom was born out of a desire to learn more about the python AST.
-It is not actively developed, nor is it considered stable.
+Slipfrom was born out of a desire to learn more about the python AST, and potentially use it for my own personal projects if it works out.

+It is not actively developed, nor should it be considered stable.

 ## Roadmap